Ski Freerider Fabian Lentsch

 Individual insulation of the vehicle interior

-The successful Austrian ski freerider Fabian Lentsch and va-Q-tec, teamed up to realize an adventure road trip into remote regions of the world.
-The goal was to rebuild an old Mercedes Benz truck which is known for its reliability into a convenient and capacious van.
+The successful Austrian ski freerider Fabian Lentsch and va-Q-tec have joined forces to organize an adventure trip to remote regions of the world.
+The goal was to modify an old Mercedes Benz truck, known for its reliability, into a comfortable and spacious van.

-Our flexible va-Q-pro “folding box panels” made in one piece are exceptionally lightweight with optimum insulation properties.
-They are only 6 mm thick and can be installed with great flexibility.
-Through their assistance, batteries are able to keep themselves warm (passive), resulting in a new world record: a 336-hour non-stop flight at an altitude of over 21 km.
+va-Q-tec’s flexible va-Q-pro “folding box panels” made of one piece are extremely light while still having/guaranteeing best insulation performance.
+They are only 6 mm thick and can be installed very flexibly.
+Due to the optimal insulation of their innate warmth the batteries are able to keep themselves at a comfortable temperature.
+As a result, the team was able to break the old world record for endurance flights.
+It now stands at 336 hours of non-stop flying at an altitude of over 21 km.

 A special cooling device, called “Freezer/Refrigerator/Incubator Device for Galley and Experimentation” (short: FRIDGE) was developed for the International Space Station (ISS).
 It can generate temperatures from below -10 °C to over +48 °C. The aim was to ensure reliable cooling of astronaut food and safe temperature control during scientific experiments.

 The functionality and design of the originally used cooling units had to be improved.
 Among other things, by reducing heat loss, in order to be able to guarantee cooler temperatures.

 The foam insulation of the unit was supplemented with vacuum insulation panels (VIPs).
 Decisive for FRIDGE’s success were the flexible sizes, the durability and the excellent insulation properties of the VIPs.